wojciech-galan/density_profile/README.rst

 .. -*- mode: rst -*-
 density_profile
 ====
-This is a simple script creating water and POPC density profile along Z axis from .gro files.
+This is a simple script creating water and POP3 density profile along Z axis from .gro files.
 The script is intended to be used to process files obtained with https://github.com/wojciech-galan/gro_cutter

 How to use